 No, WD-40 or other petroleum-based lubricants will ruin your treadmill.
 Always use the appropriate lubricant specified by the manufacturer or a silicone-based lubricant.

 How often should I lubricate my treadmill?

-Check with your manufacturer or user manual to know how often to lubricate your treadmill.
 Most treadmills require lubrication every three months or every 40 hours of use.